vaadin-miki/super-fields/README.md

 ## Overview

-This is a collection of hopefully useful Vaadin 14 components, grouped into several sub-projects:
+This is a collection of hopefully useful Vaadin 14 and 23+ components, grouped into several sub-projects:
 * `superfields` are various input components;
-* `demo-v14` contains an app for Vaadin 14 that shows all components - [see the demo online](https://superfields.herokuapp.com/) on Heroku
+* `demo-v23` contains an app for Vaadin 23+ that shows all components - [see the demo online](https://superfields.herokuapp.com/) on Heroku

 ## Installation

 [SuperFields are also available in Vaadin Directory](https://vaadin.com/directory/component/superfields).
 If you find this library useful, consider rating it there or leaving a review.
 Thanks :)

+SuperFields work with Vaadin 23 (and above) and Vaadin 14 LTS.

+### Vaadin 23+ and Java 11

-SuperFields require **Java 11** or newer and work with the latest Vaadin 14 LTS version.
+Starting with **version 0.12** SuperFields work with the latest major Vaadin version. **Java 11** or newer is required.

-### Maven setup
+#### Maven setup

 This is the relevant dependency:
 ```